 Paris Métro, France

-The Paris Métro is Europe's second-busiest subway system, after Moscow—and, notably, ahead of the more ubiquitous London Under.
+The Paris Métro is Europe's second-busiest subway system, after Moscow—and, notably, ahead of the more ubiquitous London Underground.
 In 2014, the Paris Métro reported an average daily ridership of 4.16 million, about 40% more than London during the same amount of time.
-Although Paris' Métro isn't the busiest in the world it is one of the densest: All of its 245 stations are built within 34 square miles in the city of Paris.
+Although Paris' Métro doesn't top the list of busiest subway systems in the world, it is one of the densest: All of its 245 stations are built within 34 square miles in the city of Paris.
 Paris' Metro is dense, and it's extensive, which means you can ride it to almost all the city's important tourist attractions, including the Eiffel Tower, Notre Dame Cathedral and the Louvre Museum, to name just a few.